arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP ADD STYLESHEET` command <!-- REF _command_.VP_ADD_STYLESHEET.Summary -->creates or modifies the *styleName* style sheet based upon the combination of the properties specified in *styleObj* in the open document<!-- END REF -->.
+If a style sheet with the same name and scope already exists in the document, this command will overwrite it with the new values.

+>Style sheets created by this command are saved with the document.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *styleName* parameter lets you assign a name to the style sheet.
 If the name is already used within the same scope, the new style sheet replaces the existing one.
 Note that you can use the same name for different scopes (see below).

 Within the *styleObj*, designate the settings for the style sheet (e.g., font, text decoration, alignment, borders, etc.).
-For the full list of style properties, see [4D View Pro Style Objects and Style Sheets](apx_vpStyleObjectsAndStyleSheets.md).
+For the full list of style properties, see [4D View Pro Style Objects and Style Sheets](vpConfig.md#style-objects-and-style-sheets).

 You can designate where to define the style sheet in the optional *scope* parameter using the sheet index (counting begins at 0) or with the following constants: